Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2: Car that looks like a Chevrolet Impala SS.
 			// 3: Car that looks like a Sixth Generation Chevrolet Impala.
 			"Throw Car Options"				"123"

+			// The Super Tank has this many chances out of 100.0% to trigger the ability.
+			// --
+			// Minimum: 0.1 (Lowest chance)
+			// Maximum: 100.0 (Highest chance)
+			"Throw Chance"					"33.3"

 			// The Super Tank throws these special infected.
 			// Combine numbers in any order for different results.